 Let’s first check out some simple yet useful cause and effect toys plus activities below, that you can prepare for your baby.

-6 Cause and Effect Toys and Activities For Babies
+6 Cause and Effect Toys For Babies (Plus Activities)

 You don’t really need a lot of toys with lights and sounds for your baby, as it can overstimulate them.